yliapis/blog/_pages/Contact.md

   image: /heartbeat.jpg

 author_profile: true

-permalink: /contact/
 ---

 The best way to contact me is via email:

 yliapis`sum(range(11))-1`@gmail.com

-*The puzzle is there to avoid spam*
+*The puzzle is there to avoid spam.
+Hint: Use python.*